smikhalevski/doubter/README.md

 // ⮕ Shape<string | undefined, string | 42>
 ```

-You can achieve the same behaviour as `optional` using a union:
+You can achieve the same behaviour using a union:

 ```ts
 d.or([